chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_user.rst

 A user is an individual account that is created to allow access to the |chef server|.
 For example:

 * A hosted |chef server| account
-* The user who operates the workstation from which a |chef server| will be managed
+* The user that operates the workstation from which a |chef server| will be managed